-Decide on when to send an incoming aircraft into a holding pattern

-Air services are the commonest and most in demand form of transporting people and goods both around the globe and quite locally.
-There are many companies competing to provide these services, and whilst the number and size of air terminals are increasing, they are still a limited resource and need extremely careful management of the flights using them, and the people and goods passing through them.
+Decide on when to send an incoming aircraft into a holding pattern terminals are increasing, they are still a limited resource and need extremely careful management of the flights using them, and the people and goods passing through them.
 Of the millions of decisions that have to be made and coordinated daily, consider one: when should a flight be directed to fly in a holding pattern before landing?
 One answer might be immediately if a dangerous situation exists on the ground, but it is localized and expected to be resolved soon.
 Otherwise the flight would be redirected to another airport (where they might also be directed into a holding pattern just to fit them in to the normal schedule), or, on the other hand, if a small factor means immediate landing is not convenient.
 But how small a factor, and what convenience, can justify that action?
 Having posed the question, other decisions are required: What actions must be taken to deal with the delayed landing?
 And what consequences must be weighed and accepted?
 How many flights might it be necessary to put in a holding pattern, given the answer to the original question: When?
 A Decision Model would be an extremely valuable tool to manage even this one situation, let alone all the others arising in the daily operation of just one airport.